 In the 1891 and 1901 censuses James No 2 was a “stockman” on a farm and the Bucklands had moved to the western end of the Common, adjacent to many members of Annie’s family.
-They lived variously in one of the several Garlic Cottages, for many years in Stoney Rock Cottages, and finally at Ranmore Farm (see Sketch Map for where these houses are).
+They lived variously in one of the several Garlic Cottages (see picture below), for many years in Stoney Rock Cottages, and finally at Ranmore Farm (see Sketch Map for where these houses are).
 In his later years James No 2 was once again described as farm labourer.
 He is probably the “Mr J Buckland” on the Golden Wedding Anniversary scroll to Lord and Lady Ashcombe in 1903, but on the scroll there is also a Mr C Buckland, whose identity is unknown, although, according to the school logbook, there was another family of Bucklands living on Ranmore.
 Both James No 2 and Annie Adelaide were buried in St Barnabas churchyard in the same grave (D15), Annie on 7th October 1941, James on 25th May 1950.

 Mother: Annie Adelaide Overton